 “This is a great workplace for women,” said Kelly Fowler.
 “Thomas really is an equal opportunity employer.
 The past company president was a woman, and she’s very intelligent, does her homework and is approachable.”

 In 1967, Mike Riggs started work as an electrician at what was then Thomas Car Works, moving up through a number of jobs until he retired as a supervisor in 2007.
 Riggs now works for Rifled Air Conditioning, which is owned by Matthews Buses, a Thomas dealer.
 “It’s such a good place to work,” said Riggs of Thomas Built Buses.
 “Building school buses for kids; that’s what it’s all about.”

 Riggs’ great-uncle, Roy Holder, started work at Thomas in the 1950s, and stayed for about 25 years.
 And, continuing the family tradition, Riggs’ brother, Tim, put in 30 years at the company in seating and material planning, retiring in 2007.

 Mike Riggs’ son, Dwight, worked at the company a couple of years in the 1990s, and his brother-in-law, Darrell Crumbley, has worked there since 1984.

 Mike Riggs’ son, Jason, started work at Thomas in 1992 and is still there.
 Jason Riggs started on the assembly line right out of high school, moving up through various jobs as he finished college.
 He’s now district service manager for the central region.
 Jason Riggs said: “Once you’re in the school bus business, you’ll be in it your whole life.
 You build school buses to transport children safely to and from school.
 My family and I take pride in that.”

-The two families profiled in this issue of the BUS REPORT are typical of many long-time Thomas employees, and their commitment to the company reflects that of the many multi-generational employee families who have helped make Thomas a great place to work.
+The two families profiled are typical of many long-time Thomas employees, and their commitment to the company reflects that of the many multi-generational employee families who have helped make Thomas Built Buses a great place to work.